LancePants97/methods_cfu_am0/self_eval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I am most proud of my ability to go back through the lessons and my notes and be able to solve these problems today.
+Although they were all relatively simple in the grand scheme of coding, I am still proud of my accomplishments.
+It is a great feeling to write code and work through it to find errors and be able to fix it and watch it properly compile.
 - What is the power of using methods in our applications?
+The power of methods in an application can be extremely useful.
+Instead of writing a huge chunk of code every time, you can call back to your already-made method and just plug in what you need to know.
+This can save tons of time when writing large chunks of code.
+The built in methods that come with Ruby also look very useful as well.
+I was looking through the links provided and taking note of just how many different methods already come built in.
+The possibilities literally seem endless when it comes to implementing methods, both custom and built-in.